Components#

 When an in-flow to a stock is set (either through += or >>/<<) with an equation rather than just a flow, an implicit flow defined by that equation is created and applied.

-(e.g. if there’s some loss involved between the outflow of one stock and the inflow for another, you could of course explicitly model this with two separate flows as well)
+(e.g. if there’s some loss or dropped material between the outflow of one stock and the inflow for another.
+You could explicitly model this with two separate flows as well)

 from reno import Stock, Flow